 - Continue the seesaw motion until you have successfully sparked a fire.

 Using your survival bracelet as a tourniquet is relatively simple.
 All you need to do is wrap some of the paracords around the area as tightly as possible and secure it firmly.
-This pressure will put an end to the bleeding, which will help prevent further issues such as excessive blood loss and amputation.
+This pressure will end the bleeding, which will help prevent further issues such as excessive blood loss and amputation.

 This makeshift splint will keep the wood in place and offer your arms and legs the support they need until you can get back home and receive medical attention for your injury.